amandamxavier/connections/README.md

 ## 📜 License

-This project is under MIT license.
-Click [here](LICENSE) for more details.
+This project is made under the MIT license, for more information about its possible use, modification, and sharing, [click here](LICENSE).